openMDM Working Group Charter

 Persons occupying seats within the steering committee must be empowered by their home organizations to drive and make decisions as representatives for their home organization concerning its relation with the Open Measured Data Management community.

-Each Driver Member of the WG has a seat in the Steering Committee.
+Each Member excluding Guest Members of the WG has one seat in the Steering Committee.

 The Steering Committee elects among its members a chairman who will represent the WG.

 The Steering Committee will serve for a period of one calendar year, or until respective successors are elected and qualified, or as otherwise provided for in this charter.